 I had a root canal this morning.
 Mine was a particularly difficult case as I had very long roots, calcification and an infection.
 Dr. Shen did a great job and carefully explained everything.
 The front office was very friendly and efficient.

 Once you’ve been approved for treatment, your doctor will schedule your oral surgery appointment and provide a surgical plan.
-During the surgery, your doctor will make an incision in your gum tissue to securely place a dental implant in the jaw.
+During the surgery, your Houston dentist will make an incision in your gum tissue to securely place a dental implant in the jaw.
 Next, the area will be cleaned and sutures will be placed to begin the healing process.

 Your gums and jawbone will begin to heal once your implant has been placed.
-After 1-2 weeks, the incision site will be healed, but it will take 3-6 months for the implant to permanently bond with your jaw bone through a process called osseointegration.
+After 1-2 weeks, the incision site will be healed, but it will take 3-6 months for the implant to heal and permanently bond with your jaw bone through a process called osseointegration.
 To ensure you are healing properly, we will see you for a couple of check ups during the osseointegration process.

 The final step in the implant treatment process is the restoration.
 Your restoration, or prosthetic dental crown, will be custom crafted to match your smile and securely affixed to the titanium implant.
 Once your new tooth is in place, your smile will be complete!